rh-fieldwork/ceph-canary/README.md

 ## Installation Steps
 1. Clone the ceph-canary git repository.
-2. Create the namespace/project in Openshift.
+2. Create the project namespace and service account in Openshift.
-3. Create a service account with admin rights in the namespace.
+3. Install the metrics collector component.
 4. Install the load generator component.
-5. Install the metrics collector component.
-6. Configure the fio workoad.
+5. Modify the fio workoad.
 (Optional)
-7. Configure the prometheus exporter.
+6. Modify the fio metrics collected.
 (Optional)

 ### Step 1.
 Cloning the git repository.
 From the workstation, create a directory to clone the git repo to.
 Replace "\<local-repo\>" with the desired directory name.